 7. Sew Buttons on the Inside of Your Coat Sleeve

 Buttons are so prone to popping off.
 Here's what I discovered: Sew extra buttons on the inside of your coat sleeve.
-In case you lose some buttons, there will always be some handy.
+So in case you lose some buttons, there will always be some handy.

 8. Use Freezer Paper to Cut Patterns

 Press freezer paper to your fabric.
-It sticks to your fabric and you'll be able to cut your fabric according to your pattern without weights and cutting your pattern unnecessarily.
-And even wonderful, it doesn’t leave a residue!
+It sticks to your fabric, and you'll be able to cut it according to your pattern, without weights and unnecessary errors.

 9. Use Painter's Tape

-Painter's tape is a handy tool to use all-around.
+Painter's tape is a handy tool to use all around.
 Hold your pleats and ruffles together with painter's tape.
-It doesn't hurt any fabric and more importantly, an inexpensive item!
+It doesn't hurt any fabric, and more importantly, it's an inexpensive item.

 10. Use Dental Floss to Sew Buttons

 My children used to pop buttons off all the time.
 As a result, I kept sewing buttons back on all the time, too!

 Here's what I discovered: Using your dental floss as a thread, sew your buttons right back into place.
 Dental floss is stringier than your usual thread and can keep your buttons from popping off more than a regular thread.